manshreck/s2geometry.github.io/devguide/s2cell_hierarchy.md

 face in a quadtree fashion.
 However, it does not use a space-filling curve scheme for labelling the cells, the cell edges are not geodesics, and it uses a much more complicated projection scheme designed to minimize distortion.

+[^s2cell-locality]: Ideally the converse property would also be true (i.e., if
+    two cells are close together then their `S2CellIds` are also close together), but unfortunately this turns out not to be possible.

 [^cell-center-parameters]: There are actually 3 different Hilbert curve
     parameters for the point (0.5, 0.5), corresponding to the fact that the